Our new wildlife cameras will help us monitor wildlife movement across the CAP canal!

 This is a critical connection for bighorn sheep, deer, mountain lions, badgers, and many other species moving between Saguaro National Park West and lands protected by the Tohono O’odham Nation.
 This property also includes a high-quality dry riparian habitat that provides important habitat for many animals, including the endangered cactus ferruginous pygmy-owls.

-Although the gap in the CAP Canal is only 45 yards across, it effectivity connects hundreds of acres of open space.
-With these new cameras, we will have the photos and the data to show it.
-New photos coming soon!
+Although the gap in the CAP Canal is only 45 yards across, it effectively connects hundreds of acres of open space.
+These new cameras will showcase the animals that rely on these lands for food, shelter, and survival.

 We will also be working with Pima County and Desert Fence Busters to fix some fencing issues in this narrow corridor as well.
 Stay tuned!